giampaolo/psutil/docs/api.rst

   Return the addresses associated to each :term:`NIC` (network interface card) installed on the system as a dictionary whose keys are the NIC names and value is a list of named tuples for each address assigned to the NIC.
+  You can have more than one address of the same family associated with each interface (that's why dict values are lists).
   Each named tuple includes 5 fields:

   - **family**: the address family, either :data:`socket.AF_INET`,